Sophie-XL/Investment_Analysis/README.md

 1 excel file and 1 ppt file included.

-Excel has scenario studies and ppt is the final presentation and recommendation for investment.
+Excel has scenario analysis Target Valuation Model.xlsx and ppt Target Valuation Presentation.pptx is the final presentation and recommendation for investment.